Cowboy Bebop: Home media

 Cowboy Bebop has been released in four separate editions in North America.

-The first release was sold in VHS format either as a box set or as seven individual tapes.
+The first edition was released in VHS format either as a box set or as seven individual tapes.
 The tapes were sold through Anime Village, a division of Bandai.

-In the late 1990s Manga Entertainment purchased the rights to Cowboy Bebop with plans to release the english-dubbed PAL version on VHS, however the release would never make it to market.

-The second release was sold in 2000 individually, and featured uncut versions of the original 26 episodes.
-In 2001, these DVDs were collected in the special edition Perfect Sessions which included the first 6 DVDs, the first Cowboy Bebop soundtrack, and a collector's box.
+The second edition was released in 2000 individually, and featured uncut versions of the original 26 episodes.
+In 2001, these DVDs were collected in the special edition Perfect Sessions, which included the first 6 DVDs, the first Cowboy Bebop soundtrack, and a collector's box.
 At the time of release, the art box from the Perfect Sessions was made available for purchase on The Right Stuff International as a solo item for collectors who already owned the series.

-The third release, The Best Sessions, was sold in 2002 and featured what Bandai considered to be the best 6 episodes of the series remastered in Dolby Digital 5.1 and DTS surround sound.
+The third edition, The Best Sessions, was released in 2002 and featured what Bandai considered to be the best 6 episodes of the series remastered in Dolby Digital 5.1 and DTS surround sound.

-The fourth release, Cowboy Bebop Remix, was also distributed on 6 discs and included the original 26 uncut episodes, with sound remastered in Dolby Digital 5.1 and video remastered under the supervision of Shinichiro Watanabe.
+The fourth edition, Cowboy Bebop Remix, was also distributed on 6 discs and included the original 26 uncut episodes, with sound remastered in Dolby Digital 5.1 and video remastered under the supervision of Shinichirō Watanabe.
 This release also included various extras that were not present in the original release.
 Cowboy Bebop Remix was itself collected as the Cowboy Bebop Remix: The Complete Collection in 2008.

-A fourth release in Blu-ray format was released on December 21, 2012 exclusively in Japan.

-In December 2012, newly founded distributor Anime Limited announced via Facebook and Twitter that they had acquired the home video license for the United Kingdom.
+In December 2012, newly founded distributor Anime Limited announced via Facebook and Twitter that they had acquired the home video license of the series for release in the United Kingdom.
 Part 1 of the Blu-ray collection was released on July 29, 2013, while Part 2 was released on October 14.
-The standard DVD Complete Collection was originally meant to be released on September 23, 2013 with Part 2 of the Blu-ray release but due to mastering and manufacturing errors, the Complete Collection was delayed until November 27.
-Following the closure of Bandai Entertainment in 2012, Funimation and Sunrise had announced that they rescued Cowboy Bebop, along with a handful of other former Bandai Entertainment properties, for home video and digital release.
+The standard DVD Complete Collection was originally meant to be released on September 23, 2013, with Part 2 of the Blu-ray release, but due to mastering and manufacturing errors, the Complete Collection was delayed until November 27.
+Following the closure of Bandai Entertainment in 2012, Funimation (later Crunchyroll, LLC) and Sunrise had announced that they rescued Cowboy Bebop, along with a handful of other former Bandai Entertainment properties, for home video and digital release.
 Funimation released the series on Blu-ray and DVD on December 16, 2014.
 The series was released in four separate editions: standard DVD, standard Blu-ray, an Amazon.com exclusive Blu-ray/DVD combo, and a Funimation.com exclusive Blu-ray/DVD combo.

-Crunchyroll will be released a limited edition Blu-ray box set on April 4, 2023 for its 25th anniversary.
+Crunchyroll released a limited edition Blu-ray box set on April 4, 2023, for its 25th anniversary.